BioinfoMachineLearning/EnQA/README.md

 ## Applying EnQA to protein complex structures with multiple chains
+EnQA was not trained on protein complex strucures.
+But interestingly it can be applied to evaluate the quality of protein complex strucutres by treating them as single-chain protein structures.

 For EnQA-MSA, you can preprocess the input PDB with the [mergePDB](https://github.com/BioinfoMachineLearning/EnQA/blob/25c1142fa8936ebb843db79a51161cdee499697a/data/process_alphafold.py#L139) function we provided to convert it into a "merged single chain PDB" and make that as the input PDB.

 For EnQA assisted with AlphaFold2, you can provide protein complexes as input, and no additional work is required.